 The interior architecture and dashboard were unchanged, but the fitment of Rover 75 front seats (a trick the company had adopted in the past with the Rover Metro back in 1990), an uprating of equipment levels, and extra chrome fittings certainly boosted the showroom appeal of the car.
-But the main news was in the area of pricing and marketing: Rover no longer kidded themselves that the car was a viable Vectra/Mondeo rival, and as a result dropped the list prices to a more realistic level.
+But the main news was in the area of pricing and marketing: Rover no longer kidded itself that the car was a viable Vectra/Mondeo rival, and dropped the list prices to a more realistic level.

 Whereas the 1.4 and 1.6-litre versions were considered by the press to be somewhat unimpressive in relation to the newer Ford Focus, the smooth and rapid V6 version made up for any deficiencies on the packaging and chassis front.
 The potential was there, and the backroom boys at Gaydon were already working on replacing that 2.0-litre engine with the 2.5-litre version first shown almost two years previously.

 An MG is born…

 Shortly after Autocar’s less than glowing road test, seismic events led to the creation of the MG Rover Group – and the rebirth of the 45.
-As with the later Rover 75 and 25 models, the new management decided that to keep the saloon car ranges alive, they needed to encourage younger buyers into the fold, and if any car in the Rover range needed this, it was the 45.
+As with the later Rover 75 and Rover 25 models, the new management decided that, to keep the saloon car ranges alive, they needed to encourage younger buyers into the fold, and if any car in the Rover range needed this, it was the 45.

 The resulting prototype was wheeled out to the press in August 2000.
 Codenamed X20, the revitalised Rover 45 had been re-engineered to become an MG saloon.
 Rob Oldaker rejigged the suspension settings and Peter Stevens restyled those body parts that he could change easily (such as the bumpers and sideskirts).
-Many changes were made to effect the transformation from Rover to MG and the results, it has to be said, have been truly successful.
+Many changes were made to effect the transformation from Rover to MG and the results were largely successful.

-The final and definitive car was launched in January 2001, and unusually for a performance-focused car, the ZS was launched as a range of models that mirrored the Rover 45 itself, including – rather surprisingly – the L-series diesel version!
-The 2.5-litre KV6, however, was reserved solely for the MG version.
-One thing the excellence of the MG ZS chassis did demonstrate was the fact that the suspension system developed by Honda was fundamentally right, but flawed in the early execution…
+The ZS was went on sale in January 2001 and, unusually for a performance-focused car, the range included the the L-Series diesel.
+However, the 2.5-litre KV6 engine was reserved solely for the MG version.
+One thing the excellence of the MG ZS chassis demonstrated was the suspension system developed by Honda was fundamentally right, but flawed in the early execution.

 One final facelift…

-In the end, the rumour-mongers were proved wide of the mark, and the ‘new’ 45 and MG ZS were rolled-out in April 2004 to a flat reception from an underwhelmed press.
-The lack of any exciting developments on the body front were a disappointment, and they perhaps overshadowed what was actually a very effective front-end restyle.
+When the ‘new’ 45 and MG ZS were rolled-out in April 2004, it was to a flat reception from an underwhelmed press.
+The lack of any exciting developments on the body front were a disappointment, and this overshadowed what was actually a very effective front-end restyle.

 The facelift marked the beginning of a sad end to the 400/45/ZS line – and when MG Rover hit the rocks in April 2005, it breathed its last.